Hanseatic Festivals

 On the third weekend of September every year, Neuss invites you to the Hanseatic Festival in the city centre.

-The member cities of the “Rheinische Hanse” – in addition to Kalkar and Grieth, also Emmerich am Rhein, Wesel and Neus present themselves with a stand on the market on 1 May.
+The member cities of the “Rheinische Hanse” – in addition to Kalkar and Grieth, also Emmerich am Rhein, Wesel, Dinslaken and Neus present themselves with a stand on this event in Kalkar.

 International Hanseatic Conferences